-A high quality enzyme immunoassay for specific quantification of human C-peptide in serum, plasma or urine.
+A high quality immunoassay for specific quantification of human C-peptide in serum, plasma, cell culture media or urine.
 Due to the high specificity of the assays, Mercodia C-peptide ELISA's can also be used for determining human C-peptide in rat or mouse models.

 Read the Directions for Use